dortania/OpenCore-Install-Guide/config.plist/skylake.md

 **Quirks**:

 * **ExitBootServicesDelay**: `0`
-  * Only required for very specific use cases like setting to `3000` - `5000` for ASUS Z87-Pro running FileVault2
+  * Only required for very specific use cases like setting to `3000` - `5000` for ASUS Z87-Pro running FileVault 2
 * **IgnoreInvalidFlexRatio**: NO
   * Fix for when MSR\_FLEX\_RATIO (0x194) can't be disabled in the BIOS, required for all pre-Skylake based systems
 * **ReleaseUsbOwnership**: NO